ice2be/ice2be.github.io/content/_index.md

 ### About Me
-Hello!
-My name is Matthew Zegar.
-I'm currently finishing my Computer Science degree at SFU.
-This website contains all relevant information regarding my work experience, projects, and education.
+Hello, my name is Nick, I am a full-time college student who is majoring in cybersecurity.
+In my freetime, I enjoy designing levels in the Source Engine.
+This site contains resources, downloads, and photos of my past and present projects.

 ### Work Experience
 **[NVIDIA - Software Intern](https://www.nvidia.com/en-us/) (Jan 2021 - Dec 2021)**